author

 by Agnes Deans Cameron

-Born in Victoria, British Columbia, in 1863, Agnes Deans Cameron built an unusually wide-ranging career as an educator, writer, lecturer, and traveler.
-She began teaching while still young and went on to become British Columbia's first woman high school teacher and later its first woman principal.
+Born in Victoria, British Columbia, in 1863, Agnes Deans Cameron built an unusually wide-ranging career as an educator, journalist, lecturer, and travel writer.
+She began teaching while still very young and went on to become one of the first women in British Columbia to hold senior positions in high school education.